Relating nets and factorization algebras of observables: free field theories: Constructing the pAQFT model for a free field theory

-Condition (1) of Definition~\ref{ClassFT} is satisfied by setting $\eta_{\Ocal}=\id$, while condition (2) follows from the fact the support properties of $G^{\rm C}$. \end{proof} \begin{rem} Note that the statement about the existence and uniqueness of retarded and advanced Green functions (needed in the proof of the proposition) is true only on opens that are themselves globally hyperbolic spacetimes (when equipped with the induced metric).
-Therefore, it is crucial to restrict to $\Caus(\Mcal)$, rather than consider arbitrary opens. \end{rem}
+\begin{rem} Note that the statement about the existence and uniqueness of retarded and advanced Green functions (needed in the proof of the proposition) is true only on opens that are themselves globally hyperbolic spacetimes (when equipped with the induced metric).
+Therefore, it is crucial to restrict to $\Caus(\Mcal)$, rather than to consider arbitrary opens. \end{rem}

+If we forget the Poisson algebra structure, we obtain the cohomological (derived) description of the space of classical observables as the functor $\fv\circ\Pfrak_\reg\equiv \fv\Pfrak_\reg$ (or $\fv\Pfrak_\pol$ if we restrict to polynomials). \begin{df} The \textbf{space of regular classical observables} is